stratux/stratux-setup/README.md

 supported Wifi USB adapter should work.
 The network config defaults to wlan0 and it is not re-configurable at this time.

+Note, it's possible to bootstrap an install from one board to another when the two boards share similar processors and/or hardware.
+E.g. it's possible to use the setup script to install stratux on an RPi2 board then use the SD card from the RPi2 with an RPi0.

 Commands to run the setup script: